kube-ci/docs/docs/guides/engine/basics/env_var.md

 You need to specify a service-account in `spec.serviceAccount` to ensure RBAC for the workflow.
 This service-account along with operator's service-account must have `list` and `watch` permissions for the resources specified in `spec.triggers`.

+In this example, we are going to leave `spec.triggers` empty and trigger the workflow manually.
+So we don't need any of the permissions specified above.
+But secret get permission is required since we will populate environment variables from secret.

 First, create a service-account for the workflow.
-Then, create a cluster-role with ConfigMap `list` and `watch` permissions.
-Since we will populate environment variables from secret, we also need secret get permission.
+Then, create a cluster-role with Secret `get` permission.
 Now, bind the cluster-role with service-accounts of both workflow and operator.

 ```console
 $ kubectl apply -f ./docs/examples/engine/env-var/rbac.yaml